alinex/node-report/README.md

 npm update alinex-report --save
 ```

-This package will install a lot of subpackages to ensure the full functionality
+This package will install a lot of sub packages to ensure the full functionality
 but only the ones really needed are loaded on demand.

 Always have a look at the latest [changes](Changelog.md).